 Upon notification of any Debtor concern or issue in relation to a particular file(s), the Agent receiving the notification will immediately relay the issue to the appropriate Departmental Manager and Compliance Officer.
 If the dispute concerns the validity of the debt, the process will follow the Customer Service Process for relaying the information to the Client in order to determine the validity of the dispute.

 Customer Service Complaints

 Any client complaints or comments must be documented and tracked.
 It is the responsibility of the Customer Service Representative that receives the complaint to email the Sales Executive and copy the CSO immediately.

-The Sales Representative will contact the client within 24 hours to ensure that the clients concerns are addressed.
-The Sales Representative will be responsible to follow up with the various departments effected.
+The Sales Representative will contact the client within 24 hours to ensure that the client's concerns are addressed.
+The Sales Representative will be responsible to follow up with the various departments affected.

 Children and Privacy

 The Federal Trade Commission has issued rules to implement the Children’s Online Privacy Protection Act of 1998 (COPPA).
 We are in compliance with that Act and we do not collect or disclose to any Partner or Affiliate any personal information from children under 13 without first obtaining parental consent.